Mobile marketing and m-commerce

 Mobile app versus mobile website

-Depending on the type of mobile marketing or m-commerce service you intend to develop, you will probably consider using a mobile 'app' or a mobile website.
-There are pros and cons of both systems which you should be aware of.
+Depending on the type of mobile marketing or m-commerce service you intend to develop, you may need to choose between a mobile app or a mobile website.
+Both systems have pros and cons which you should be aware of.

 You should only consider developing an app if there is something specific that you need a customer to do that cannot be easily done through a normal mobile friendly website.
-They can be costly to develop and potential customer often do not want to download an app in order to make a simple product purchase
+Apps can be costly to develop, and potential customers often do not want to download an app to make a simple product purchase.

 If you opt for a mobile app, you should consider: